erdDEVcode/data/README.md

-# elrond-utils
+# elrond-data

-Utilities and data for building with Elrond.
+Data for building with Elrond.

 Features: